 Managing a business is hard.
 Every field has a unique set of challenges and obstacles to face on a daily basis.
 Interior designers however, have a list that can feel like a mile long.
 Not sure what you’re missing?
-Here are the top 10 unexpected challenges interiors designers face on a regular basis.
+Here are the top 10 unexpected challenges interior designers face today.

 1. Managing Time